yangjob/hello-world/readme.txt

-create a new branch "dev" is quick
+create a new branch "dev" is quick AND simple.